ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_info/syllabus.md

 I will consider late submissions <strong>only</strong> for medical or family emergencies where documentation can be provided.
 This does not include overwhelming workload from other courses, scheduling conflicts, or vacation plans.

 * There will not be any make ups for examinations.
-* Two of the lowest homework scores will be dropped.
+* Four of the lowest homework scores will be dropped.
 Late homework submissions will not be accepted.
 However, even if you know you will not be able to submit a homework on time, I highly encourage you to complete it anyways since the homeworks will help prepare you for the examinations.
 * All labs must be submitted by the due date.
 Depending on the case, your TA may consider grading your lab with a late penalty (and usually for cases where the submission was done very soon after the deadline).
 However, this is not an official policy and you risk receiving a zero for a late lab submission.